lip6/ITSTools-web/gal.md

 Parameter separation consists in rewriting conjunction of choices (as expressed by transitions with several parameters) to sequence of choices where possible.

-Degeneralizing parametric transitions that bear a large number of parameters can produce very large GAL specifications.
+De-generalizing parametric transitions that bear a large number of parameters can produce very large GAL specifications.
 In general, degeneralization produces as many transitions as the size of the cartesian product of the domains of the formal parameters.
 But in many case, the full combinatorial unfolding can be avoided, allowing a compact transition representation while preserving semantics.

 A transition has two independent parameters if it contains no statement that uses both parameters.
 Such a transition can be split into two labelled sub-transitions, one for each parameter, the semantics being preserved by calling the labels of these two sub-transitions.
 Statements are moved to the appropriate sub-transitions depending on the parameter they rely on.
 We thus obtain three transitions: the modified original one, that calls the sub-transitions and has no more parameter, and the sub-transitions, each of which has a single parameter.
 If the domain sizes of both parameters are called $r_1$ and $r_2$, we obtain after the instantiation of the parameters $r_1 + r_2 + 1$ transitions instead of $r1 \times r_2$.
 Thanks to the sequence and call statements, the semantics is preserved.